I have a confession to make:

 “I need another fusion,” she said, and my heart sank.
 Not again!

-Stay tuned for Part 2 of my interview with Layne Lewis.
-She’ll share the recovery strategies that got her back in the saddle yet again, plus her ambitious plans for 2024…and another plot twist.
+Check out Part 2 of my interview with Layne Lewis.
+She shares the recovery strategies that got her back in the saddle yet again, plus her ambitious plans for 2024…and another plot twist.
 If you know a rider who is facing spondylolisthesis, osteoarthritis, spinal fusion, or any serious medical challenge, please share Layne’s story.
 Help us spread the hope!

 Remember to join my newsletter to get a heads up on new posts, right to your inbox.